BLOG

 When it comes to transforming your car’s appearance or protecting its original paint, a car wrap is one of the most popular and cost-effective solutions available today.
 Whether you’re aiming for a bold new look, enhanced resale value, or long-term protection against UV rays and scratches, the type of material you choose makes all the difference.

 So, what type of material do you wrap a car with?
-In this guide, we’ll explore the most common materials used in car wrapping—TPU, TPH, and TPU, and explain how each performs.
+In this guide, we’ll explore the most common materials used in car wrapping—Vinyl, TPH, and TPU, and explain how each performs.
 We’ll also introduce you to TERMINAX, a trusted brand known for high-performance automotive films, and recommend the best product series for your needs.

 Why Material Matters in Car Wrapping